michaelknigge/spf-editor/README.md

 # Permission to distribute

 Tim protected his development environment with technical tools.
-Unfortunately, nobody knew the access data (i. e. passwords) to his environment and so unfortunately nobody, not even members of his family, had access to the source code of the editor.
+Unfortunately, nobody knew how to access the data (i. e. passwords) to his environment and so unfortunately nobody, not even members of his family, had access to the source code of the editor.
 With some research and help from other SPF users (namely Peter aka Verizon), it was possible to contact Tim's wife Bonnie.
 She gave us permission to distribute the editor for free.
 It should be in Tim's interest that his editor continues to be used.

 > Yes, you can distribute Tim's SPF products for free.
 I'm not sure how you would do it.
 I'm sure he would like others to continue using the product.
 >